Skip to main content

 • Description: Explain what subscribers will receive (shown in the Preference Center)

-• Color: Choose a color for easy identification within your Brew account
+• Color: Brew will automatically choose a color for your subscription group

 Use clear, benefit-focused descriptions that help contacts understand what they’ll get by subscribing to each group.
 For example, “Get weekly tips and insights to improve your marketing strategy” is more compelling than “Marketing newsletter.”